John Francis Wheaton (1866-1922)

 Wheaton graduated from Howard’s Law Department in May 1892 and set up a practice in Hagerstown.
 He was only the fourth African American to pass the bar and practice law in Maryland and the first outside Baltimore.

 Wheaton had a lifelong affinity for politics.
-In 1885, at the age of nineteen he gave his first political “stump speech.”
+In 1885, at the age of nineteen, he gave his first political “stump speech.”
 By twenty-one, he was an unsuccessful candidate for a seat in the Maryland State Legislature.
-He served as a delegate in 1887, 1889, and 1891 to the Maryland’s State Republican Convention and was elected temporary chairman of the 1889 Convention.
+He served as a delegate in 1887, 1889, and 1891 to Maryland’s State Republican Convention and was elected temporary chairman of the 1889 Convention.
 At the age of twenty-two, Wheaton attended the 1888 Republican National Convention in Chicago as an alternate.
-He was one of the youngest delegates at the convention and among a handful of black delegates.
+He was one of the youngest delegates at the convention and among a handful of Black delegates.

 After moving to Minneapolis, Wheaton quickly became involved in Minnesota politics.
-He was elected to serve as alternate delegate to the 1896 Republican National Convention in St. Louis.
-Two years later on November 8, 1898, Wheaton was elected to the Minnesota House of Representatives to represent the 42nd District.
+He was elected to serve as an alternate delegate to the 1896 Republican National Convention in St. Louis.
+Two years later, on November 8, 1898, Wheaton was elected to the Minnesota House of Representatives to represent the 42nd District.
 While holding his only elective office, Wheaton was instrumental in passing the 1899 civil rights statute that ended discrimination in public accommodations and transportation.
 He also lobbied for permitting African American soldiers to fight in the Spanish-American War.

-John Francis Wheaton died at the age of 56 on January 15, 1922 in his home in Harlem.
-He was survived by his second wife (Dora), sons (Layton and Frank) and a stepson (Richard Weston).
+John Francis Wheaton died at the age of 56 on January 15, 1922, in his home in Harlem.
+He was survived by his second wife (Dora), sons (Layton and Frank), and a stepson (Richard Weston).